anshdavid/ros-workspace/README.md

 # UNITY3D ROS SHARP

-Repository contains `file_server` and `unity_simulation_scene` packages required to establish connection with unity3D for robotics simulation.
+Repository contains `file_server` and `unity_simulation_scene` packages that are required to establish connection with unity3D for robotics simulation.
 > Refer to [repo][__GIT_UNITYSIM__] for setup

 ## Jackal communiation launch